jnun/5daydocs/work/tasks/backlog/51-improve-bug-workflow-automation.md

-# Improve Bug Workflow Automation
+# Task 51: Improve Bug Workflow Automation

 ## Problem
 Bug handling is partially implemented but lacks the automation that tasks have.
 Users must manually create bug files, update BUG_STATE.md, and convert bugs to tasks.